chop-dbhi/ehb-service/README.md

 ehb-service uses [django-environ](https://github.com/joke2k/django-environ) to handle configuration values for the application.

 A default user is created with the login `cbmisupport@email.chop.edu` and a password of `Chopchop1234`.
-This email is used because admin@email.chop.edu is already in use and not by us.

 The following environment variables need to be set.
 If you prefer storing your configuration values in a file -- create a file in the root director of the application i.e. `local.env`. ehb-service will look for a `.env` file in the root that corresponds to the `APP_ENV` environment variable.
 So, if `APP_ENV=local` ehb-service will look for `local.env` in the root of the application.